 This post may contain affiliate links.
 Please see my disclosure policy.

 Ultimate crinkle brownies are the best rich and fudgy brownies!
 These chocolate-based brownies are unbelievably fudgy because they’re made with melted chocolate, cocoa powder, and an extra egg yolk for richness.
-With perfect crinkle tops, these taste like your favorite box mix brownies, only better. 🙂 Recipe makes 12 to 16 brownies.
+If you love a from-scratch brownie as much as I do, don’t miss this reader-favorite recipe.
+Recipe makes 12 to 16 brownies.

 Ultimate Crinkle Brownies